ericgregory/control-demos/integrations/argo-cd/README.md

 kubectl get secret argocd-initial-admin-secret -n argocd -o jsonpath="{.data.password}" | base64 -d
 ```

-Open [http://localhost:8080](http://localhost:8080) in your browser, and log in to the dashboard with the `admin` username and the returned password.
 Navigate to [localhost:3000](localhost:3000) to access the Argo CD dashboard in your browser.
 Log in to the dashboard with the `admin` username and the returned password.

 ![Argo CD dashboard login page](./img/argo-login.webp)